 Divorce is obviously a very emotional time for anyone.
 And with how little many people understand about the various intricacies of the legal system, this emotional time is made even more complicated.
 Thus it is made even more imperative to not try to do everything yourself and take some time to look into the proper resources before hurtling toward the court room.
-For that benefit, we’ve gathered together a few things everyone ought to know, but might not.
+For that benefit, we’ve gathered together a the top 3 rights about divorce that everyone ought to know, but might not.

 Finances during a divorce can be very complicated, so it might be wise for you petition the court for a temporary order for special protection on any credit accounts in your name.
 The law will then prevent your spouse from using those accounts and running up debt, perhaps in retaliation.

 In situations in which your spouse possessed property before the legal date of the marriage, you may still be entitled to a share of its equity value if mortgage payments were paid during the marriage or large improvements such as energy modernizations were made on the home during the marriage.
 In those cases, many courts will provide you with 50 percent of the increased value of the home.